space-concordia-robotics/Software_Intro_Task_2026-2027/README.md

 # 5. Simulate the robot in Gazebo Harmonic
 5.1.
 Create a launch file that spawns the rover in a Gazebo world.
 Please make sure to use Gazebo Harmonic as this version of Gazebo works better with ROS2 Jazzy.
 5.2.
-Control the rover with the control infrastructure built in part 4. and
+Control the rover with the control infrastructure built in part 4. and see it move in the Gazebo world.

-# Be ready to present your solution
+# 6. Be ready to present your solution
+6.1.
+Create a README.md file in your forked workspace presenting your solutions.
+6.2.
+Run and present your workspace to the Software Manager.